 - Conditions for Departmental Support

 - Graduate College Financial Support Information

 - Ohio University Tuition and Fee Schedules

-The Linguistics Department has financial support awards available to master’s students in the form of Tuition Scholarships, Graduate Assistantships and Teaching Assistantships.
+The Linguistics Department has financial support awards available to M.A. in Applied Linguistics students in the form of Tuition Scholarships and Teaching Assistantships.
 Such support is awarded on a competitive basis.
-International students are eligible if they can demonstrate sufficient English proficiency to perform the duties that go along with the support; for Teaching Assistantships a score of 21 or above on the speaking section internet-based TOEFL is sufficient.
+International students are eligible if they can demonstrate sufficient English proficiency to perform the duties that go along with the support.
 Students must maintain a cumulative grade point average (GPA) of at least 3.0 to remain eligible for financial support.

-Students admitted into the Linguistics M.A. program may apply for the following types of financial aid:
+Students admitted into the M.A. in Applied Linguistics program may apply for the following types of financial aid:

 - International students may find teaching assistantships in Southeast Asian and African language courses.
 For more information, please contact the Center for International Studies.

-Applicants interested in financial aid are strongly advised to submit their application materials by early February because the assessment of submitted materials could take a couple of weeks, and the offering of financial aid starts in late February.
+Applicants interested in financial aid are strongly advised to submit their application materials by March 31 because the assessment of submitted materials could take a couple of weeks, and the offering of financial aid starts in late March.
 There is no deadline for applying for Fall admission, but the chances for financial aid will decrease rapidly after March.
 The department admits approximately 15 students each Fall.
 Students who begin their study in Spring or Summer can apply for the following academic year’s financial aid.

 For more information about graduate studies at Ohio University, including applications for admission and financial aid, refer to the Graduate College.
 The Graduate College maintains general information on Tuition and Fees, including the total estimated expenses for international students.